DedMoroz38/custom_NN_MNIST_digits_recognition/README.md

 For this project, I have opted to keep the implementation straightforward without these optimizations.
 However, I plan to incorporate them in future projects.

-Next, I plan to develop a **plane vs bird classification NN**!
-Once it's completed, I will drop link here: <...>
+Next, I plan to develop a **drone vs bird classification NN**!
+Once it's completed, I will drop link here: [drone vs bird classification](https://github.com/DedMoroz38/BirdVsDroneClassificationNN)